I have completed more than half my time here in Rwanda, and I wanted to send a brief update on how things have gone so far.

 Sponsorship Program: I did almost 200 interviews with children (some with a translator, some without!) and took over 500 photos!
 It was a lot of fun to get to know more about the children - a LOT of work, but totally worth it as these children wouldn't be able to attend KCS without the program.

-GVYFC Trips: I've been working hard to help plan the GVYFC trip this July - camp training with the discipleship students here, helping with budget information, and pla
+GVYFC Trips: I've been working hard to help plan the GVYFC trip this July - camp training with the discipleship students here, helping with budget information, and planning trips to various places in Rwanda.

 Bible Study: Crystal and I have started a weekly Bible Study at our home with some of the teachers and staff.
 It's been three weeks and it's been a wonderful opportunity to go a little deeper in the Bible and to spend time with our friends and colleagues.